AdobeDocs/experience-manager-core-components.en/help/components/breadcrumb.md

 ![Breadcrumb component edit dialog](/help/assets/breadcrumb-edit.png)

 * **Navigation Start Level** - Where in the hierarchy the breadcrumb component should start to walk down to the current page.
-For example in We.Retail:
+For example:

     * 0 starts at `/content`
     * 1 starts at `/content/<yourSite>`